gugahoa/bank_accounting/README.md

 - Transfer between accounts
 - Consult account balance

-To achieve this, the project implements a simple Double Entry Bookkeeping system, that can be expanded upon.
+To achieve this, the project implements a simple Double Entry Bookkeeping ([read more about it in the project wiki](https://github.com/gugahoa/bank_accounting/wiki/Double-Entry-Bookkeeping)) system, that can be expanded upon.
 The design decisions, trade-offs and how to extend the system can be found on the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## Table of Contents